 Example.
 Frank owns a 2006 Toyota Corolla.
 He owes the dealership $3,000 for the car, and the car is worth $5,000.
 In Vermont, Frank would be able to protect his car in bankruptcy because the $2,500 motor vehicle exemption is enough to cover the $2,000 of equity in Frank’s car.

 Vermont allows you to choose between the state exemptions or the federal bankruptcy exemptions.
-If you decide to use the federal bankruptcy exemptions, you can exempt up to $3,450 of equity in your car.
-To learn more, see The Federal Bankruptcy Exemptions.
+The federal motor vehicle exemption amount changes every three years.
+To find the current amount, see our article The Federal Bankruptcy Exemptions.

 If the equity in your car is more than $2,500, you may be able to cover the extra equity by using a wildcard exemption.
 The Vermont wildcard allows you to protect additional equity in two ways: First, you can protect an additional $400 of equity in your motor vehicle using the wildcard exemption.
 Second, if you did not fully use the exemptions for jewelry, household goods, crops, or tools of the trade, you can use the leftover value, up to a maximum of $7,000, to protect your motor vehicle.

 Example.
 Say Frank’s Corolla is actually worth $7,000 and he owns it free and clear of any debt.
 He uses the motor vehicle exemption to protect $2,500 of equity, leaving $4,500 of equity.
 Vermont allows you to protect up to $5,000 of value in growing crops, but Frank doesn’t own any crops.
 He can use the growing crops exemption as his wildcard, and protect the additional equity in his car.

 Some states allow married couples filing a joint bankruptcy petition to double the listed exemption amounts.
 Vermont allows you and your spouse to double the motor vehicle exemption, to protect up to $5,000 of equity in your motor vehicles.